Argent Review 2026

 DeFi access is becoming a baseline expectation for modern wallets, and Argent has its own approach to decentralized finance features.
 Here is what you can actually do from within the wallet without needing external tools.

-Token swaps are handled through Paraswap, 1inch.
-You can swap tokens directly inside Argent without visiting a separate DEX.
-In my testing, the swap interface was clean and showed estimated fees upfront.
+Token swaps are handled through Paraswap and 1inch.
+Users can swap tokens directly inside Argent without visiting a separate DEX.
+The swap interface is clean and displays estimated fees upfront.
 Slippage tolerance is adjustable, which matters for larger trades or volatile tokens.
-The swap rates were competitive with what I got on standalone DEX interfaces - not always the absolute best price, but close enough that the convenience is worth it.
+Swap rates are competitive with standalone DEX interfaces - not always the absolute best price, but close enough that the convenience is worth it.

-Staking is available directly within the wallet including ETH.
-You can stake your tokens to earn passive rewards without moving them to a separate platform.
+Staking is available directly within the wallet for ETH.
+Tokens can be staked to earn passive rewards without moving them to a separate platform.
 The staking interface shows current APY rates and lock-up periods clearly.
-I have been staking through Argent for several months and rewards have been consistent with what the displayed rates promised.
-Unstaking periods vary by network, so check before committing.
+Rewards track consistently with displayed rates.
+Unstaking periods vary by network, so checking before committing is advisable.

-WalletConnect support means you can connect Argent to virtually any dApp that supports the protocol.
-Scan the QR code, approve the connection, and you are in.
-I use this regularly for protocols that do not have a native integration with Argent, and the experience is smooth.
-Transaction signing happens in the wallet with clear details about what you are approving.
+WalletConnect support means Argent connects to virtually any dApp that supports the protocol.
+Scan the QR code, approve the connection, and the wallet is linked.
+Transaction signing happens in the wallet with clear details about what is being approved.

 The portfolio tracker gives you a consolidated view of your holdings, showing total value, individual token balances, and price changes.
 It is not as detailed as a dedicated portfolio app, but it handles the basics well.
 For most users, having this built into the wallet eliminates the need for a separate tracking tool.